LakshyaW14/DSA_Preperation/03-arrays/easy_prob/problems.md

 ### Approach
 * Brute Force approach - use additional temp var to store the k elements
 * Optimal Approach - in place modification

+## 04 - Move zeroes to the end of the array
+Problem Statement: You are given an array of integers, your task is to move all the zeros in the array to the end of the array and move non-negative integers to the front by maintaining their order.

+Examples
+Input: 1 ,0 ,2 ,3 ,0 ,4 ,0 ,1
+Output: 1 ,2 ,3 ,4 ,1 ,0 ,0 ,0